BorgWarner (NYSE:BWA) Releases FY 2021 Earnings Guidance

-BorgWarner (NYSE:BWA) issued an update on its FY 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $4.150-$4.400 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.190.
+BorgWarner (NYSE:BWA) updated its FY 2021 earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of $4.150-$4.400 for the period, compared to the Thomson Reuters consensus estimate of $4.190.
 The company issued revenue guidance of $15.20 billion-$15.60 billion, compared to the consensus revenue estimate of $15.13 billion.

-BorgWarner (NYSE:BWA) last issued its quarterly earnings data on Tuesday, August 3rd.
-The auto parts company reported $1.08 earnings per share for the quarter, topping the consensus estimate of $0.80 by $0.28.
-The company had revenue of $3.76 billion for the quarter, compared to analysts’ expectations of $3.48 billion.
-BorgWarner had a net margin of 5.49% and a return on equity of 15.95%.
-BorgWarner’s revenue for the quarter was up 163.5% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted ($0.14) earnings per share.
-On average, analysts forecast that BorgWarner will post 4.24 EPS for the current year.

-Several equities research analysts have commented on BWA shares.
-Morgan Stanley increased their price objective on shares of BorgWarner from $29.00 to $31.00 and gave the company an underweight rating in a research note on Thursday, May 13th.
-Oppenheimer reaffirmed a buy rating and issued a $54.00 price objective on shares of BorgWarner in a report on Wednesday, April 21st.
-Robert W. Baird raised their price objective on shares of BorgWarner from $53.00 to $59.00 and gave the stock an outperform rating in a report on Wednesday, June 9th.
+Several research analysts have commented on the company.
+Morgan Stanley raised their price objective on BorgWarner from $29.00 to $31.00 and gave the company an underweight rating in a research report on Thursday, May 13th.
+KeyCorp raised their price objective on BorgWarner from $55.00 to $60.00 and gave the company an overweight rating in a research report on Wednesday, April 21st.
+Barclays cut their price objective on BorgWarner from $52.00 to $50.00 and set an equal weight rating on the stock in a research report on Friday, August 6th.
+Robert W. Baird lifted their target price on BorgWarner from $53.00 to $59.00 and gave the stock an outperform rating in a research report on Wednesday, June 9th.
 They noted that the move was a valuation call.
-Barclays cut their price target on shares of BorgWarner from $52.00 to $50.00 and set an equal weight rating for the company in a report on Friday, August 6th.
-Finally, KeyCorp raised their price objective on shares of BorgWarner from $55.00 to $60.00 and gave the company an overweight rating in a research report on Wednesday, April 21st.
-One research analyst has rated the stock with a sell rating, five have assigned a hold rating, seven have given a buy rating and one has given a strong buy rating to the company.
-The stock presently has an average rating of Buy and an average price target of $49.36.
+Finally, Oppenheimer reaffirmed a buy rating and set a $54.00 target price on shares of BorgWarner in a research report on Wednesday, April 21st.
+One equities research analyst has rated the stock with a sell rating, five have issued a hold rating, seven have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+The company presently has an average rating of Buy and an average price target of $49.36.

-In related news, VP Stefan Demmerle sold 4,500 shares of the business’s stock in a transaction on Wednesday, June 2nd.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, September 15th.
+Investors of record on Wednesday, September 1st will be paid a $0.17 dividend.
+The ex-dividend date is Tuesday, August 31st.
+This represents a $0.68 dividend on an annualized basis and a yield of 1.54%.
+BorgWarner’s dividend payout ratio (DPR) is 24.64%.

+In other BorgWarner news, VP Joseph F. Fadool sold 18,000 shares of BorgWarner stock in a transaction that occurred on Thursday, May 27th.
+The stock was sold at an average price of $51.59, for a total value of $928,620.00.
+Following the completion of the transaction, the vice president now directly owns 122,141 shares in the company, valued at $6,301,254.19.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, VP Stefan Demmerle sold 4,500 shares of BorgWarner stock in a transaction that occurred on Wednesday, June 2nd.
 The shares were sold at an average price of $55.22, for a total value of $248,490.00.
-Following the completion of the sale, the vice president now owns 127,977 shares of the company’s stock, valued at approximately $7,066,889.94.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, VP Joseph F. Fadool sold 18,000 shares of the business’s stock in a transaction dated Thursday, May 27th.
-The shares were sold at an average price of $51.59, for a total transaction of $928,620.00.
-Following the transaction, the vice president now directly owns 122,141 shares in the company, valued at approximately $6,301,254.19.
+Following the completion of the transaction, the vice president now owns 127,977 shares of the company’s stock, valued at $7,066,889.94.
 The disclosure for this sale can be found here.
-0.36% of the stock is owned by company insiders.
+Insiders own 0.36% of the company’s stock.

 BorgWarner Company Profile